 For the most part, this confusion isn't too serious, unless you happen to be ordering in a restaurant in a country where the word entrée means the opposite of what you think it means.
 In which case, you might end up getting your starter as your main course or vice versa.

 Take the following sentence, for example:

 In the United States, saying that sentence will get you the snails as your main course.
 In France or Monaco, however, you'll get the snails as your appetizer.

 If you're not sure, you could always specify "main course" or "appetizer," instead of entrée, just to be clear.
 Or "first course" and "second course."

 To add even more confusion to ordering food, the word entrée, can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.

+Certain steakhouses, for example, allow a patron to select from various cuts of steak, such as a rib-eye, New York strip or porterhouse, and whatever steak the diner chooses is the entrée.
 Customers then select their accompaniments or side dishes, such as a baked potato or choice of vegetable, separately.
 Thus the steak on its own is the entrée, and the potato and vegetable are the sides.
 In cases like this, the menu has usually been arranged to signify that the meat is to be considered the entrée.

 Further Confusion on Definitions